 You will also admire the theater of Dionysos and the Odeion of Herodus Atticus where ancient Greek drama was first staged.

-3rd DAY: Starting at 08:30 from Athens we drive westwards along the scenic coast, until we reach the CORINTH CANAL (Short Stop).
+Starting at 08:30 from Athens we drive westwards along the scenic coast, until we reach the Corinth Canal (Short Stop).
 We continue our Classical Tour of Greece along the coastal road of the Saronic Gulf to Epidauros Theatre, Nauplion and Mycaene.

 The theatre of the ancient city is quite well-preserved, in the shape it acquired during the latter years of its function.
 The theater is marveled for its exceptional acoustics, which permit almost perfect intelligibility of unamplified spoken word from the scene to all 12,000 spectators, regardless of their seating.

-Then depart for NAUPLIA 1st capital of Greece in 1829 (Short Stop) drive to MYCENAE(Visit) “Mycenae – the kingdom of mythical Agamemnon, first sung by Homer in his epics, is the most important and richest palatial .
+Then depart for Nauplion 1st capital of Greece in 1829 (Short Stop) drive to Mycenae (Visit) “Mycenae – the kingdom of mythical Agamemnon, first sung by Homer in his epics, is the most important and richest palatial .
 Its name was given to one of the greatest civilizations of Greek prehistory, the Mycenaean civilization.”
-In the afternoon depart for OLYMPIA – Dinner & Overnight in OLYMPIA.
+In the afternoon depart for Olympia– Dinner & Overnight in Olympia.
 (D)

 The rock monasteries have been characterized by UNESCO as a unique phenomenon of cultural heritage.

 After visits start the drive back to Athens passing through Thermopylae (Photo Stop).
 Monument of King Leonidas

 Return to Athens around 19:00.
 End of the 6-Day Classical Tour of Greece.

 Every Sunday and Thursday April – October 2018-2019